brshallo/piececor/README.md

 #> 5 qsec  0.718
 ```

-We aren’t prevented from passing in other lambda functions to
+We aren’t prevented from passing in character strings of other lambda
-`cor_function` that calculate things other than correlations (provided
+functions to `cor_function` that calculate metrics other than
-the lambda function evaluates to a numeric vector of length 1).
-For
-example, say we want to see the p.value’s of correlations at each
+correlations[6].
+For example, say we want to see the p.value’s of
-segment for a *variable of interest*.
+correlations at each segment for a {*variable of interest*}.

 ``` r
 # Warnings silenced in chunk output